How Does a Home Equity Line of Credit Work?

 Whether you're thinking about remodeling your kitchen or need money for college expenses, you might be considering a home equity line of credit.
 We'll help you understand how HELOCs work so you know if this type of loan is right for you.

 A home equity line of credit, or HELOC, is a loan that allows you to borrow against your home's equity.
-It's an open-ended line of credit, meaning you can access money when you need it instead of borrowing the whole amount at once.
+It's an open-ended line of credit, meaning you can access money when you need it during the draw period instead of borrowing the whole amount at once.
 Your home acts as collateral.

 Uses of a HELOC